How to make Death certificate, Legal Heir Certificate – Guide

 How to make these 3 important documents after the death of a family member?.
 It is a sad moment for a member of the family to go through the world.
 But, it is time to be patient.
 During this time it is very important to keep some things in mind.
 Especially if there are movable and immovable properties in the name of the deceased person.
 One of them is to collect the documents of the deceased person.
 These documents are required for family members to claim and transfer the assets of the deceased person’s name.
 Of these, three documents are very important.
 These include Death Certificate, Legal Heir Certificate and Succession Certificate.
 Come, let’s see how to get these three important documents here.

-This certificate is usually available in 4-7 days.
+This certificate (Death certificate) is usually available in 4-7 days.

 Step 1: It has to be lodged in the Registrar’s Office (local office) within 21 days of death.
 The penalty takes place after this period.